Vaccine and Infectious Disease Division

 Photo by Robert Hood / Fred Hutch News Service

 VIDD’s research aims at preventing, diagnosing, treating and understanding infectious diseases.
 There is a wide range of research topics under investigation across the fields of biology, medicine and public health.
-VIDD is organized into four research programs that integrate multiple research interests.
+VIDD is organized into three research programs that integrate multiple research interests.

 Using mathematical modeling, computational biology, epidemiology and statistics, scientists determine how infectious diseases are spread and contained.
 Our researchers are creating a platform for integrated research that allows biostatistics, bioinformatics and population modeling to be engaged throughout vaccine design, development, evaluation and implementation.